 The health and safety of the ECU community is our highest priority.
-Since we transitioned to remote work and online instruction in March, we have been hard at work on a plan that will allow for our safe and incremental re-opening.
+Since transitioning to remote work and online instruction in March, we have created a plan to guide our safe and incremental re-opening.

 The ECU COVID-19 Safety Plan (August 2020) has been developed based on recommendations from the BC Public Health Officer, and informed by the COVID-19 Go-Forward Guidelines for the BC Post-Secondary Sector.